guyboertje/jmongo/README.txt

   a value of true will use the defaults, a value of float will set the timeout whaile a hash will allow you to control the timeout as well as your own poison doc and the poison doc equality (lambda/proc) mechanism.
   The default timeout is 0.125 seconds.

+2011-10-22
+  Based on the tailable cursor work above, I introduced a new feature unique to the driver: monitorable collections.
+A monitorable collection, when inserted (atm) will also insert to a capped collection called a monitor.
+You can then subscribe to the monitor by giving the subscribe method two callbacks and a timeout period